-Course Requirements (Internship 2):
+Course Requirements (Internship 1):

-- Completion of 300 Total Clock Hours at the Internship Site over the course of the semester.
-At least 120 of these hours must be direct service hours to individuals with disabilities, and a minimum of 14 hours of individual supervision.
+- 1. Completion of 300 Total Clock Hours at the Internship Site over the course of the semester and prior to beginning Internship 2.
+At least 120 of these hours must be direct service hours to individuals with disabilities, and a minimum14 hours of individual supervision.
 A Midterm and Final Site Supervisor and Self Evaluation are required.
 Timely submission of documentation on Supervision Assist is required and part of your grade. - 2.
 Completion of a weekly journal reflecting on Internship activities and integrating course content.
 Journals will be submitted in Blackboard by 12 noon every Sunday, during the semester. - 3.
-Completion and interaction in weekly Discussion Board posts, to be submitted in Blackboard during the semester. - 4.
+Completion and interaction in weekly Discussion Board posts, to be submitted in Blackboard by 12 noon every Sunday, during the semester. - 4.
 At least 1 case conceptualization presentation (PowerPoint) - 5.
-1 Taped Counseling session with transcription (Supervision Assist), process notes, Critical Analysis Report (CAR), SOAP or DAP note, and client A/V release and consent. - 6.
-Weekly Seminar attendance, participation, and case presentations. - 7.
+2 Taped Counseling sessions with transcription, process notes, Critical Analysis Report (CAR), SOAP or DAP note, and client A/V release and consent.

+- 6. Weekly Seminar attendance, participation, and case presentations. - 7.
 Completion of all assigned Reading.